YoshiyaAkiyama/ChangeMouseSpeed/README.md

 - When enhanced pointer precision is disabled(0), threshold1 and threshold2 is ignored.
 - When ehnaced pointer precision is enabled(1) through mouse configuration GUI, threshold1 and threshold2 are set to 6 and 10 respectively.

-I typically run this program through the attached batch file, which is config I use for track ball(mctb) and mouse(mcm).
+I typically run this program through the attached batch file in the release.
+One is the config I use for track ball(mctb) and other is for the mouse(mcm).